-Incumbent employee - An employee or worker who is currently employed by a qualified employer.
+Incumbent employee - An employee or worker who is employed by an applicant or placement partner prior to the contract execution date.

 Industry recognized credential - A recognized postsecondary credential is defined as a credential consisting of an industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the state involved or federal government, or an associate or baccalaureate degree, as well as graduate degrees for purposes of the Vocational Rehabilitation program.